Stanley Armour Dunham

-Stanley Armour Dunham (March 23, 1918 – February 8, 1992) was an American furniture salesman and the maternal grandfather of Barack Obama, the 44th president of the United States.
+Stanley Armour Dunham (March 23, 1918 – February 8, 1992) was an American furniture salesman and the maternal grandfather of Barack Obama, a former President of the United States.
 He and his wife Madelyn Payne Dunham raised Obama from the age of 10 in Honolulu, Hawaii.

 Early life and education

 Stanley Armour Dunham was born in Wichita, Kansas, the younger of two sons to Ralph Waldo Emerson Dunham, Sr. and Ruth Lucille Armour.
 His father's ancestors settled in Kempton, Indiana, in the 1840s, before relocating to Kansas.
 His parents were married on October 3, 1915, at a home on South Saint Francis St. in Wichita, and opened The Travelers' Cafe on William Street situated between the old firehouse and the old Wichita City Hotel.

 On November 25, 1926, at age 8, Dunham discovered his mother's body after she had committed suicide.
 Subsequently, Dunham's father placed him and his older brother Ralph Waldo Emerson Dunham, Jr. in the care of their maternal grandparents in El Dorado, Kansas.
 A rebellious teenager, Dunham allegedly punched his high school principal and spent some time drifting, hopping rail cars to Chicago, then California, and back again.
 He married Madelyn Lee Payne on May 5, 1940, the night of her senior prom.